cheretbe/notes/aws.md

     * Try running PowerShell in Lambda
 * Types of EC2 storage
     * EC2 Instance Store - not detachable, ephemeral (destroyed on shudown).
 Survives reboots though.
 High IOPS, no additional cost (included in in the price of the instance)
-    * EBS (Elastic Block Store) - detachable, persistent, suports different types of snaphots
+    * EBS (Elastic Block Store) - detachable, persistent, suports different types of snaphots.
+Single AZ.
+Block level.
-    * EFS (Elastic File System)  - network storage, can be mounted on multiple ec2 instances and this storage can be available in multiple AZ
+    * EFS (Elastic File System)  - network storage, can be mounted on multiple ec2 instances and this storage can be available in multiple AZ.
+File tree level.
 * A **security group** is an AWS firewall solution that performs one primary function: to filter incoming and outgoing traffic from an EC2 instance.
 It accomplishes this filtering function at the TCP and IP layers, via their respective ports, and source/destination IP addresses.
 * **AWS Fargate** is a serverless, pay-as-you-go compute engine that lets you focus on building applications without managing servers.
 AWS Fargate is compatible with both **ECS** (Amazon Elastic Container Service) and **EKS** (Amazon Elastic Kubernetes Service)
 * **ECR** (Elastic Container Registry) is a managed container image registry service: https://aws.amazon.com/ecr/